fidelesc/d20-attack-damage-calculator/database/README.md

 "Count" means the number of monsters that went into the average (so that you can see small sample size bias at high CRs).

 Values are rounded to 2 decimal places for readability.

+## Pathfinder 2e

+An average of the stats for published monsters in the bestiary, Extracted from [here](https://docs.google.com/spreadsheets/d/1E2-s8weiulPoBQjdI05LBzOUToyoZIdSsLKxHAvf8F8/edit#gid=3)